Kagoshima City Aquarium & Ferry Ride: A Perfect Half-Day Itinerary

 Lunch Options

 There are several family-friendly restaurants here offering Kagoshima specialties like Kurobuta (black pork) tonkatsu or shabu-shabu.
-If you are looking for lighter options, there are cafes serving sandwiches and ice cream.
+If you want lighter options, cafes nearby serve sandwiches and ice cream.

 Stop 3: The Sakurajima Ferry Experience